Gu Ruzhang

-Gu also learned Zhaquan from Yú Zhènshēng (于振聲); Yang Taijiquan and Bajiquan from Li Jinglin (李景林); and Baguazhang, Xingyiquan from Sūn Lùtáng (孫祿堂).
+Gu also learned Chaquan from Yú Zhènshēng (于振聲); Yang Taijiquan and Bajiquan from Li Jinglin (李景林); and Baguazhang, Xingyiquan from Sūn Lùtáng (孫祿堂).

+He participated in the Nanjing 1928 First National Exam under the Central Guoshu Institute intended to seek out the greatest martial artists in China to promote national martial arts in China and placed in the top 15.
+There was no single winner as to prevent injury to the participants given the high skill level of the participants and the competition ended with 15 champions, where a few would become instructors at the Central Guoshu Institute.

 Exploits

 Major events in Gu’s life are difficult to verify, as many of his achievements have been made legendary and may have been subject to gross exaggeration.